 It is one of the original superfoods that became especially popular on a large scale in the 1970s and 80s when it was promoted in sports nutrition by several competing Olympic Athletes who believed it improved their performance.

-Often valued the caviar of top superfoods, it is a complete and concentrated supplemental food comprised of a full spectrum of nutrients and can be one of the best natural multivitamins available, even when taken in very small doses.
+Often valued as the caviar of top superfoods, it is a complete and concentrated supplemental food comprised of a full spectrum of nutrients and can be one of the best natural multivitamins available, even when taken in very small doses.

 Usually, about one teaspoon (3g) is the average serving size amount.
 When taken once or twice daily, it can help fortify what may be lacking in many modern diets.